i0brendan0/pokecrystal2/README.md

 List of major things left to do
 * Update all trainers' Pokemon with newly aquired moves.
-* Add rematches for all Pokemon Gym Leaders.
+* Add rematches for all Pokemon Gym Leaders. - **IN PROGRESS**

 List of things I want to do but might not be able to
-* Add a Move Relearner
+* Add a Move Relearner - **IN PROGRESS**

+List of current bugs
+* The check Unown caught code does not seem to work with this new system.
+* Unown Interrobang has too many tiles and its animation doesn't completely work.

 [travis]: https://travis-ci.org/i0brendan0/pokecrystal2
 [travis-badge]: https://travis-ci.org/i0brendan0/pokecrystal2.svg?branch=master